-HB 2187, as amended, would amend current law concerning restrictions on persons maintaining, residing, working or volunteering in a child care facility by expanding the list of prohibitions to comply with new federal requirements for background checks found in the federal Child Care and Development Block Grant (CCDBG) Act of 2014, also referred to as the CCDF Reauthorization.
-The expanded list of prohibitions would include individuals who have been convicted of arson; individuals who have been convicted or adjudicated of a crime that requires registration as a sex offender under the Kansas Offender Registration Act, as a sex offender in any other state or as a sex offender on the National Sex Offender Registry; and individuals who have committed an act of physical, mental, or emotional abuse or neglect, or sexual abuse and are listed in any child abuse and neglect registries maintained by another state or the federal government that are similar to the Kansas Child Abuse and Neglect Registry maintained by the Department for Children and Families (DCF).
-The bill also would make technical amendments.
+SB 126, as amended, would amend the law concerning restrictions on persons maintaining, residing, working, or volunteering in a child care facility by expanding the list of existing prohibitions to comply with new federal requirements for background checks found in the federal Child Care and Development Block Grant (CCDBG) Act of 2014, also referred to as the CCDF Reauthorization [Child Care and Development Fund].
+The expanded list of prohibitions would include individuals who have been convicted of arson; individuals who have been convicted or adjudicated of a crime that requires registration as a sex offender under the Kansas Offender Registration Act, as a sex offender in any other state, or as a sex offender on the National Sex Offender Registry; and individuals who have committed an act of physical, mental, or emotional abuse or neglect, or sexual abuse and are listed in any child abuse and neglect registries maintained by another state or the federal government that are similar to the Kansas Child Abuse and Neglect Registry maintained by the Department for Children and Families (DCF).
+The bill would also make technical amendments.